Prof Ki Adams

 - Co-Founder and Co-Director

-Andrea was a music educator for ten years at Holy Heart High School in St. John’s, Newfoundland and Labrador, and since 1990 has been a professor of music education at Memorial University.
-Recently retired from Memorial University (December 2018), Andrea received the designation of Honorary Research Professor to acknowledge her continuing scholarly and professional work in music education.
-Andrea has been the recipient of several awards including the Queen’s Diamond Jubilee Medal (2012) and MUN President’s Award for Distinguished Teaching.
-She has also received the designation of 3M National Teaching Fellow by the Canadian Society for Teaching and Learning in Higher Education (2004) and was honoured and humbled to receive the 2019 Canadian Music Educator’s Distinguished Professional Award (Honorary Life Member).
+Upon her recent retirement from Memorial University, Andrea received the designation of Professor Emerita and Honorary Research Professor to acknowledge her continuing scholarly and professional work in music education.
+Andrea has been the recipient of several awards including the Queen’s Diamond Jubilee Medal, MUN President’s Award for Distinguished Teaching, designation of 3M National Teaching Fellow by the Canadian Society for Teaching and Learning in Higher Education, Honorary Life Member award by the Canadian Music Educators’ Association, and HHM Founders’ Award for Achievement in the Arts.

 Dr. David Buley